The Best Accounting Software For 2019

 Square has good customer service with short phone wait times and plenty of resources for users.

-Square Invoices is a great invoicing solution for existing Square users or for small businesses who need invoicing and easy payment processing all in one.
+Square Invoices is a great invoicing solution for existing Square users or for small businesses that need invoicing and easy payment processing all in one.
 With no monthly fees and competitive payment processing fees, Square is also incredibly affordable.

 Square’s Most Popular Services